How Our Cruise Pricing Data Works

 Current Constraints

 Historical depth: Data begins October 2025.
-Year-over-year analysis requires 12 months of history (available October 2026).
+Single-point YoY comparisons require 12 months of history (available October 2026); statistically meaningful YoY trend analysis requires 24 months (available October 2027).

 OTA vs. direct pricing: OTA prices may differ slightly from cruise line websites.
 We're building direct API integrations to enhance accuracy.